 Safeguarding at St Mary’s Infants School is given the highest priority.
 All adults in our school have a responsibility for Safeguarding.

-Should you have a safeguarding concern regarding an incident that occurred during school hours, please contact one of our Designated Senior Persons:
+Should you have a safeguarding concern regarding an incident that occurred during school hours, please contact one of our Designated Senior Persons by contacting the school office on 01462 892 347.
+Please do not disclose any information when making the call to the office, and make it clear that you require to speak to a DSP.

 If you have a safeguarding concern regarding an incident that occurred out of school hours, please contact either: